simecek/additivityTests/README.md

 is not logical to ask the same student the same question twice.

 Six tests of additivity hypothesis (under various alternatives) are included in this package:
-Tukey test, modified Tukey test, Johnson-Graybill test, LBI test, Mandel test and Tussel test.
+Tukey test, modified Tukey test, Johnson-Graybill test, LBI test, Mandel test and Tusell test.

 ## Example